dabaitudiu/SokobanAI/README.md

 ```

 ### Output:
-- A sample output should be like this (measured in ms):
+- A sample output for comparing speed be like this (measured in ms):
 ```

 BFS: 417  DFS: 8  IDS: 174  UCS: 248  Gr: 47  Gr: 93  A*: 149  A*: 65